twbs/bootstrap/site/content/docs/5.3/components/buttons.md

 ## Variants

-Bootstrap includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.
+Bootstrap includes several button variants, each serving its own semantic purpose, with a few extras thrown in for more control.

 {{< example >}}
 {{< buttons.inline >}}